spacetelescope/romanisim/docs/romanisim/running.rst

     romanisim-make-image out.asdf

-The combination of ``romanisim-make-image`` and various user-generated input catalogs allows most simulator functionality to be exercised [#chromatic]_.
+The combination of ``romanisim-make-image`` and various user-generated input catalogs allows most of the simulator functionality to be exercised [#chromatic]_.

 .. highlight:: none

-The ``romanisim-make-image`` CLI has a number of arguments to support this functionality::
+The ``romanisim-make-image`` command line interface (CLI) has a number of arguments to support this functionality::

     romanisim-make-image -h